Skip to content

 Plan for rollout before you sign

-Most intranet projects fail at adoption, and the best intranets are built around a clear rollout strategy from day one.
+Most intranet projects fail at adoption, and the best intranets are built around a clear intranet rollout strategy from day one.
 The three practices below apply regardless of which platform you choose.

 Pilot with a high-impact group first